ltelab/disdrodb/docs/source/readers.rst

 	get_available_readers()

-The resulting dictionary has the following shape :
+The resulting dictionary has the following shape:

 .. code-block::